-Approximately two-thirds of adults use social media sites including Facebook, Twitter, Instagram, and Pinterest (Pew, 2015).
-While young adults (18 to 29) are using social media the most, the number of older adults (65+) has more than tripled since 2010 (Pew, 2015).
+Social media use is increasing in the United States with approximately two-thirds of adults using sites including Facebook, Twitter, Instagram, and Pinterest (Pew, 2015).
+While young adults (18 to 29) are using social media the most, the amount of older adults (65+) using these sites has more than tripled since 2010 (Pew, 2015).
 This means that social media is a powerful outlet for health communication among many different audiences.
-Social media is becoming increasingly common place in public health and is useful for disseminating critical information, expanding outreach to broader and more diverse audiences, and fostering public engagement (Neiger et al., 2012).
+Social media is becoming increasingly common place in public health.
+Social media is useful for disseminating critical information, expanding outreach to broader and more diverse audiences, and fostering public engagement (Neiger et al., 2012).